Trauma Center: New Blood: Synopsis

-Shortly after this, Markus, Valerie and Elena are kidnapped by a group called the Kidman Family, who have been promoting the spread of Stigma for their own ends.
-One of the Kidman Family leaders is recognised by Markus as Wilkins.
-During their captivity, Markus reveals that he created Stigma during cancer experiments with rats, and fled to Alaska after Wilkins resisted destroying Stigma to gain fame through its discovery and research.
+Shortly after this, Markus, Valerie and Elena are kidnapped by a criminal group called Parnassus, who have been researching, cultivating, and selling Stigma as a biological weapon in many black markets.
+One of the group leaders is recognized by Markus as Wilkins.
+During their captivity, Markus confesses to Valerie and Elena that he accidentally created Stigma during cancer experiments with laboratory mice, and fled to Alaska after Wilkins resisted destroying Stigma to gain fame through its discovery and research.
 The three escape, and are eventually sent on a mission to the country of Culuruma—the source of Culurium—to combat a Stigma outbreak.
-Culuruma is rocked by a guerrilla uprising and the Stigma outbreak, which are revealed to be associated with the Kidman Family.
-The current Kidman leader is killed as the guerrillas are suppressed, and it is revealed that Stigma is both occurring around the world and evolving past the point where it needs Culurium.
-Back in the US, Caduceus and the FBI collaborate on the investigation, though Caduceus's efforts are impeded by the disappearance of staff member Cynthia Kasakov.
+Culuruma is rocked by a guerrilla uprising and the Stigma outbreak, which are revealed to be instigated by members associated with the Parnassus group.
+The current leader is killed as the guerrillas are suppressed, and it is revealed that Stigma is both occurring around the world and evolving past the point where it needs Culurium, sparking a global health crisis.
+Back in the US, Caduceus and the FBI collaborate on the investigation, though Caduceus's efforts are impeded by the disappearance of a key staff member Cynthia Kasakov.

-The groups locate another Kidman base, and there discover Wilkins, who has been manipulated by the Kidman Family using an electronic device attached to his brain.
-Once removed, Wilkins returns to normal, remembering nothing since his initial Stigma operation.
-Information at the base reveals the Kidman Family's leader is Master Vakhushti, who under another name was known to Valerie as Cynthia's boyfriend.
-Locating Cynthia in Central Asia, Markus and Valerie learn that she is being controlled by Vakhushti using a medical implant on her heart when she tried talking him out of using Stigma.
-Once rescued, Cynthia leads them to Vakhushti's base, where they are forced to remove the final and most powerful Stigma strain from his body.
+The groups locate a Parnassus base, and there discover Wilkins, who has been manipulated by the members of the group using an electronic device implanted in his brain.
+Once the device is deactivated, Wilkins returns to normal, remembering nothing since his initial Stigma operation (though believing his captivity to be a nightmare), and expressing his regret at continuing to research Stigma against Markus's wishes, insisting the project must be terminated.
+Information at the base reveals the leader of Parnassus is Master Vakhushti, who was known under another name (Ray Kerensky) and to Valerie as Cynthia's boyfriend.
+Locating Cynthia at another Parnassus base in Central Asia, Markus and Valerie learn that she is being held hostage by Vakhushti using a medical implant on her heart when she tried talking him out of using Stigma.
+After the device is removed, Cynthia leads them to Vakhushti's main base, where they are forced to remove the final and most powerful Stigma strain from his body.
 A repentant Vakhushti reveals that Stigma altered his mind when he used it to combat his malign diencephalic syndrome.
-Following Vakhushti's death, Caduceus recovers his research for analysis, while Markus, Valerie and Elena continue their work.
+Following Vakhushti's death, Caduceus procures his Stigma research for analysis to end the global outbreak, and Parnassus's operations wane, while Markus, Valerie and Elena continue their work.